-We treat patients suffering from diseases of the oesophagus (gullet) and stomach - including cancer and other less serious conditions.
-We also see patients suffering from gallstones, hernias and acid reflux.
-Our highly skilled consultants are able to carry out many procedures by laparoscopic (keyhole) surgery which is a less invasive method and has a much quicker recovery time.
-We are a specialised training centre for laparoscopic surgery and our consultants train surgeons from across the UK and Europe in laparoscopic surgery techniques.
-We also have a specialist team treating severe obesity.
+If you need surgery you may be able to have this by laparoscopic (keyhole) surgery which is less invasive and has a much quicker recovery time.
+We are a specialised training centre for laparoscopic surgery and our consultants train surgeons from across the UK and Europe in these techniques.

 Upper GI endoscopy (gastroscopy):

-An endoscopy of the upper GI tract is a day case procedure under local anaesthetic or sedation.
+An endoscopy of the upper GI tract is a procedure which you can have as a day case under local anaesthetic or sedation.
 This is done to look for the cause of symptoms in the upper abdomen or swallow discomfort and sometimes to apply treatment.
 It involves a flexible tube with a camera on the end being passed through the mouth and throat down the gullet into the stomach and into the first part of the small intestine (duodenum).

-Ultrasound scans, magnetic resonance scans (MRI) and CT scans are commonly used and have minimal discomfort.
+You may have a scan such as an ultrasound scan, MRI or CT scans – these are commonly used and have minimal discomfort.
 More complex x-ray procedures are sometimes performed and your consultant will explain what these involve.

 Manometry and PH test

 Sometimes a test is carried out on the function of the gullet to help decide whether an operation is necessary, but may also be carried out for other reasons.
 A plastic tube is passed through the nose into the gullet for 20 minutes which tests muscular activity.
 This first tube is then removed, and a second smaller tube passed, (again through the nose) which is in place in the gullet for 24 hours to record acid reflux.
-This test is done as an outpatient procedure by specialist nurses.
+If you need it, this test is done as an outpatient procedure by specialist nurses.

 It does not require anaesthetic and you will be allowed to go home and return the next day to the endoscopy unit to have the tube removed.
 Once the results of both tests have been analysed you will receive an outpatient appointment with your consultant to discuss the results.